jashandeep-sohi/krm-fn-sealedsecrets/README.md

 To seal secrets, use the `ghcr.io/jashandeep-sohi/krm-fn-sealedsecrets/seal` function image.

-It takes in a stream of `v1.Secrets` and generates `SealedSecrets` for each of them.
+It takes a list of `v1.Secrets` and generates `SealedSecrets` for each of them.
-Configure it using a [ConfigMap](https://pkg.go.dev/github.com/jashandeep-sohi/krm-fn-sealedsecrets/pkg/seal#ConfigMap).
+Configure it using this [ConfigMap](https://pkg.go.dev/github.com/jashandeep-sohi/krm-fn-sealedsecrets/pkg/seal#ConfigMap).

 ### KPT

 It can be used both imperatively and declaratively with [KPT](https://kpt.dev/).

-For example, given you have a bunch of `Secrets`:
+For example, given a bunch of `Secrets`:

 ```shell
 cat <<EOF > secret-a.yaml